1. NILE Terms and Conditions

 - If the Applicant wishes to withdraw from their Course, they must notify NILE in writing as described above in the section ‘Cancellation charges’.
 Once the Applicant has commenced their course there will be no refund of fees.

-- Accommodation cancellation charges will apply as outlined in paragraph 6a above.
+- Accommodation cancellation charges will apply as outlined above.

 7. Contracts made by distance communication